Chew/DIRCord/README.md

 14) Once you're done, press *CTRL + x* to activate nano's shortcuts, then press *y* followed by *enter*.
 (This saves the file)

-6) For non-tmux, run `ruby main.rb` boom, you're good to go!

-18) Back in Discord, make new channels for the channels on IRC that you want to join.
+15) Back in Discord, make new channels for the channels on IRC that you want to join.

 ## Your console on running